mailpoet/mailpoet/readme.txt

 = Premium details =

-**MailPoet Premium is entirely free and includes quality sending for users with 1,000 subscribers or less.
+**MailPoet Premium is entirely free and includes quality sending for users with 1,000 subscribers or fewer.
 [Read more.](https://www.mailpoet.com/free-plan/)**

 The Premium version adds the following features: